 Apple's integration between the M1 and macOS also helps with both performance and efficiency.
 For example, devices wake from sleep instantly on Apple Silicon Macs, similar to iPhones and iPads.
 Apple states that apps also launch nearly instantly, animations are snappier, and Safari scrolling is smoother due to vertical integration.

 While the M1 is an impressive piece of technology, it isn't without its limitations.
-Customers buying a computer with the M1 processor should be aware of the few, but significant, drawbacks when compared to Intel machines.
+Customers buying a computer with this processor should be aware of the few, but significant, drawbacks when compared to Intel machines.

 M1 Macs max out at 16GB of RAM, can only connect to one display over Thunderbolt, and can only have up to two Thunderbolt ports.
 These limitations won't affect all customers, but for pros, this was problematic until Apple revealed the newer processors.